 “It’s kind of like building a ship in a bottle,” said Fermilab’s Chris Mossey.
 “We’re using a narrow shaft to move all the excavated rock up, and then all the parts and pieces of the very large cryostats and detectors for DUNE down to the 4850 level, about a mile underground.”

-Construction on pre-excavation projects, including additional work on the brow at the 4850 Level and the rock conveyor system, is expected to begin in 2018.
-The main excavation for LBNF/DUNE is planned for 2019 and is expected to take three years.
+Construction on pre-excavation projects, including additional work on the brow at the 4850 Level and the rock conveyor system began in 2018.
+The main excavation for LBNF/DUNE is nearing completion at the start of 2024.

 Installation of the cryogenic infrastructure and the four detector modules for the experiment is expected to take about 10 years and will operate for more than 20 years.
-The Ross Shaft will play a role throughout, just as it did for many decades when Homestake mined for gold.
+The Ross Shaft will play a role throughout, just as it did for many decades during the Homestake era.

-“Now it has a new purpose,” said Sanford Lab’s Headley.
+“Now it has a new purpose,” said SURF’s Headley.
 “It will support world-leading science for decades to come.”

 This article was written by Constance Walter, Communications Director, with contributions from Matt Kapust, Creative Services Developer